White horse facing camera while galloping

 bird

 Birmingham Aston PDSA Pet Hospital is part of PDSA and offers free and low-cost veterinary care (per the clinic website summary).
 It’s also listed as a veterinary nurse training facility (from the clinic data).
 Recent reviews describe both remote triage/phone appointments with medication collection and in-clinic care, including support around end-of-life decisions.
-While several owners describe compassionate handling and practical treatment (ear problems, long-term care for a cat), one recent review reports administrative/communication difficulties when trying to change an appointment and pay a quoted £125.

 #79